-Following steps of the decision-making process in business organization.
+Following steps of the decision-making process in a business organization:

 1. Identification of Problem

-The first step in the process of decision making is the identification of the problem.
+The first step in the process of the decision-making process is the identification of the problem.
 Which exists in an organization.

 So, There can a large number of problems in an organization but the most important among them would be the identification of the real problem troubling the organization.